deeegen/portalbytes-v2/readme.md

 ## Changelog

 ### August 10, 2025
 - Added front end config to switch between backends!
-(Might not work on render URL)
+(Might not be as good on render URL, just refresh after you change your setting)

 ### August 5, 2025
 - Added server-side configuration to switch between `corrosion` and `alloy` backends (work in progress).